meghdadFar/snlp/README.md

 ```

 The above script creates an analysis report that includes distribution plots and word clouds for different POS tags, for text, and bar plots and histograms for labels.
-You can specify upto
+You can specify up to
 4 labels of type *categorical* or *numerical*.
 See the example below for including another label of *numerical* type.
 The report is automatically rendered in the browser via `plotly` default port assignment.
 But you also have the option of saving the report in an HTML format by setting the `save_report` argument to `True`.

 ```python